 Don’t lose sight of the fact that the guitar will be a central part of their new musical journey, and it must be something that they want to play.

-There are three different kinds of guitars that your child could choose – classical guitar, folk guitar, or electronic guitar.
+Before starting their guitar lessons, there are three different kinds of guitars that your child could choose – classical guitar, folk guitar, or electronic guitar.

 Find the correct guitar type for your kid